 Pineapple juice is beneficial in the treatment of tuberculosis.
 It has been found to be effective in dissolving mucus and aiding recovery.
 This juice was used regularly in the past in treating this disease when it was more common than it is at present One glass of pineapple juice is recommended daily.

 Bananas are considered useful in tuberculosis.
-According to Dr J. Montelvz of Brazil, South America, the juice of the plantain or the ordinary cooking bananas works miracles in the cure of tuberculosis.
+According to Dr J. Montelvz of Brazil, South America, the juice of the plantain or the ordinary cooking bananas works miracles in the care of tuberculosis.
 He claims to have cured patients in an advanced stage of this disease with frequent cough, abundant expectoration and high fever in two months, by this 'Treatment

 Oranges are useful in the treatment of tuberculosis.
 A glass of orange juice should be mixed with a pinch of salt and a tablespoon of honey and taken daily by the patient.
 Due to its saline action in the lungs, it eases expectoration and protects the body from secondary infections.

 A soup prepared from drumstick leaves has been found valuable in this disease.
 This soup is prepared by adding a handful of leaves to 200 ml of water which has been heated to a boiling point The water should then be allowed to boil for five minutes more.
 After that it should be removed from the fire and allowed to cool.
 A little salt, pepper, and lime juice may be added to this soup.
 This drink should be taken first thing every morning.

 The fresh juice of mint has also been found useful in this disease.
 A teaspoon of this juice, mixed with two teaspoons of pure malt vinegar and an equal quantity of honey, should be stirred in 120 ml of carrot juice.
 This should be given as a medicinal .tonic thrice daily in the treatment of tuberculosis.
 It liquefies the sputum, nourishes the lungs, increases body resistance against infection, and prevents the harmful effects of anti-tubercular drugs.